MustardMan42/Masterful-CSS-Module/README.md

         --tio-green-darker: #306137;
         --tio-green-light: #6c8a6a;
         --tio-red-light: #953345;
-        --tio-red-dark: #5d0000
+        --tio-red-dark: #5d0000;
         --tio-white-off: #e9e5df;
         --tio-gray: #57585b;
-        --h1-font: 'Alembic Beta';
+        --tio-h1-font: 'Alembic Beta';
       }
      ```

+## Step 3: Write Style rules specific to the adventure
-* Next we are going to write some new rules to use this variable, starting with the Read Out box from [Part 1, step 2](#step-2-read-out-box) We will need one for the div and one for paragraphs inside the div.
+* Next we are going to write some new rules to use this variable, starting with the Read Out box from [Part 1, step 2](#step-2-read-out-box) We will need one for the \<div> and one for paragraphs (\<p>) inside the \<div>.
 Each rule needs to start with the class we assigned earlier, in our case .tio.
 You can copy the border rules we made earlier and remove the listed variable and replace it with `#000`, which is just black.
 Additionally, we will make a similar rule to change the color of the paragraph text to our new variable `--tio-red-light`.
 Using a variable instead of a hex code is as simple as typing `var()` and copying and pasting the name of the variable into the parentheses.
    * ```css
      .tio div.read-out {
         border-top: 1px ridge #000;